 According to the Parkinson’s Foundation, up to 10 million people worldwide live with this condition.
 It also estimated that 930,000 people in the United States have the disease today.
 This is more than the combined total of individuals with ALS, muscular dystrophy, and multiple sclerosis.
 Worse still, the figure may reach 1.2 million by 2030.
 Around 60,000 Americans are diagnosed with Parkinson’s disease (PD) annually.

 Around 60,000 Americans are diagnosed with Parkinson’s disease (PD) annually.

 The combined direct and indirect costs of the condition are almost $1 billion per week in the U.S. alone.
 These costs include treatment, lost income, and social security payments.
 Medication costs an average of $2,500 per annum, while surgery can cost up to $100,000.

 Men are 50% more likely to have Parkinson’s than women.
-It is a condition associated with the aging process.
 However, 4% of people are diagnosed with it before they reach the age of 50.
-Although PD is not fatal in itself, it can significantly reduce your quality of life, even with proper treatment.
+Although PD is not fatal, it can significantly reduce quality of life, even with proper treatment.